 A world-wide network of gummed film stations was established to monitor fallout following Operation Castle.
 Although meteorological data were poor, a general connection of tropospheric flow patterns with observed fallout was evident.
 There was a tendency for debris to remain in tropical latitudes, with incursions into the temperate regions associated with meteorological disturbances of the predominantly zonal flow.
 As the season advanced, such incursions became more evident.
 Outside of the tropics, the southwestern United States received the greatest total fallout, about five times that received in Japan.
+The total world-wide fallout up to July 1, 1954, from the Castle series outside of the immediate test area, is estimated to be about of the total fission activity produced.

-The maximum fallout on any day at an individual station in the United States, corrected to sampling day, was $200,000 \text{ d/m/ft}^2$ .
+The maximum fallout on any day at an individual station in the United States, corrected to sampling day, was 200,000 $d/m/ft^2$.